AngeloDZ/Portfolio_Projects/IMDB Top 250 SQL Analysis/README.md

 	ORDER BY decade DESC
 ````

-To divide the data into decades, I chose to use the CASE clause, acting on the year column, then grouped by decaded.
+To divide the data into decades, I chose to use the CASE clause, acting on the year column, then grouped by decade.

 ### 3.2) Find the highest rated movie(s) of each decade and their rating.